Brynjar Ingi Bjarnason: Club career

 On 30 June 2021, he signed a three-year contract with an option for fourth year with Italian club Lecce.

+On 23 July 2025, Brynjar Ingi signed a two-season contract with Greuther Fürth in German 2.
+Bundesliga.

 International career

 Brynjar Ingi Bjarnason made his international debut for Iceland on 29 May 2021 in a friendly match against Mexico in Arlington, Texas.
 He scored his first international goal against Poland in Poznań on 8 June 2021.